dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Signed Form of vCon Object

 A signed vCon uses [JWS] and takes the General JWS JSON Serialization Syntax form as defined in section 7.2.1 of [JWS].

-MUST include x5c or x5u in unprotected header.
+The vCon General JWS JSON Serialization MUST include x5c or x5u in the unprotected header.

 * payload: "String"